mkotkov/pac-man-js/README.md

 # Make Your Game
-Welcome to the Make Your Game project!
+Welcome to the PAC-MAN!
 In this project, we will create a game using JavaScript and HTML, without relying on any frameworks, canvas, WebGL, etc.

 ## Guideline to run the application
 To run the application, follow these steps: